kuzzleio/documentation/src/api/1/controller-collection/list/index.md

 {{{since "1.0.0"}}}

-Returns the list of data collections associated to a provided data index.
+Returns the list of collections associated to a provided index.

 The returned list is sorted in alphanumerical order.